coderefinery/2023-09-19-workshop/content/questions/day4.md

   - votes: ooooooooooo

-## Quesion 2: The most concerning thing for me, If I share my software now
+## Question 2: The most concerning thing for me, If I share my software now

 **Choose one**.
 Vote by adding an `o` character: